-If you prefer the sweet flavor of pears but the crunch of an apple, look no further than the Shinseiki Asian pear.
+If you prefer the sweet flavor of pears but the crunch of an apple, look no further than the Shinseiki Asian Pear tree.

 Shinseiki Asian Pear trees are self-pollinating and feature delicious bright yellow skinned fruit that begin to ripen in late July.
 This asian pear variety will benefit from the addition of other pear trees planted nearby to enhance cross pollinating.
 The yellow fruit is crisp, juicy sweet and slightly tart, making it ideal for salads, pies and fresh eating.

 This fruit tree prefers exposure to full sun and well draining soils.
 Shinseiki is resistant to pests and diseases.
-It is somewhat resistant to fire blight but can be susceptible if placed in wrong location.
-This pyrus variety can benefit from the addition of slow release fertilizer once a year during the growing season.
+It is somewhat fire blight disease resistant but can be susceptible to fire blight if placed in wrong location.
+This asian pear pyrus variety can benefit from the addition of slow release fertilizer once a year during the growing season.

 Somewhat cold hardy, the tree grows best in USDA growing zones 5-9.
 One of the earliest asian pears to be brought over to the United States.
 These are not bare root trees.
 They ship rooted in a pot with soil.

 The trees produce pears as early as 1-2 years after planting.
 Once established, the fruit tree can produce 500-700 pears.
-The semi dwarf pear tree grows up to 12-15 feet tall at maturity.
+The semi dwarf pear tree grows up to 12-15 feet tall and wide when a mature tree.

 Shop the Shinseiki Asian Pear for sale.